Bisharp/AppliedJava3/README.md

-#Quest Of Four
-This is the source of the Quest Of Four game.
+This is an old version.
+For the source, go to https://github.com/Bisharp/AppliedJava3.
 For the game, go to https://github.com/apl2/QuestOfFour.